About us

 We are a charity based in Chesham, Buckinghamshire empowering young people in Africa (and the UK) to help themselves by developing the skills and knowledge needed to find gainful employment or start their own business.

 Our Chesham workshop operates with a community of dedicated volunteers who bring a wealth of skills and abilities to refurbish donated tools.
-We also offer opportunities to young people with rehabilitation needs, mild to moderate learning disabilities and those facing employment challenges, to learn valuable life lessons and vocational skills.
+We also offer opportunities to young people with rehabilitation needs, mild to moderate learning support needs and those facing employment challenges, to learn valuable life lessons and vocational skills.

 Our Mission

-Workaid enables young people in Africa to build sustainable livelihoods.
+We enable young people in Africa to build sustainable livelihoods.

 Our Vision